Keywords

 Industrial collaboration is essential for encouraging entrepreneurial pursuits among graduates.
 Hardiyanto et al. (2022) and Shamsudin et al. (2018) suggest that combining entrepreneurial internships with educational experiences bridges the gap between theoretical knowledge and practical application, enhancing entrepreneurial intentions post-graduation.
 Pai et al. (2016) and Matsum (2018) further support the idea that close collaboration with industry enhances entrepreneurial intentions by providing practical experiences and ensuring smooth industry-institute interactions.
 Jones and Wheadon (2015) highlight the benefits of entrepreneurship education through industry collaboration projects, particularly in engineering education.

 The studies examined highlight the relevance of a variety of factors in encouraging students to pursue entrepreneurial goals.
 Entrepreneurial education, support programs, the establishment of incubators, and industrial partnerships all play important roles in closing the education-entrepreneurship gap and developing future entrepreneurs.
-The findings emphasize the need of taking a complete strategy to developing entrepreneurial ecosystems in order to successfully foster and encourage students’ entrepreneurial desire.
+The findings emphasize the need to take a complete strategy to develop entrepreneurial ecosystems in order to successfully foster and encourage students’ entrepreneurial desire.
 The data is presented in Table 1: summery of the selected study findings and available at: https://github.com/Adissu336/Building-Entrepreneurship-ecosystem-in-higher-education.git

 This systematic review highlights the multifaceted nature of entrepreneurial ecosystems and their significant impact on students’ entrepreneurial intentions.
 Entrepreneurial education, support programs, the presence of incubators, and industrial collaboration each play a critical role in fostering entrepreneurial intentions among students.
 Developing a robust entrepreneurial ecosystem within universities can stimulate entrepreneurial activities, enhance self-efficacy, and cultivate an entrepreneurial culture.
 The findings underscore the importance of creating environments that not only provide knowledge and skills but also practical experiences and support networks essential for nurturing future entrepreneurs.

 This study offers the following practical implication.
-First, as the included studies demonstrates that entrepreneurship is one of the most important function to the growth of national economy.
-How evert, as information collected from the reviewed articles there are several challenge that did not addressed to foster entrepreneurial habits.
-Therefore, Building entrepreneurship ecosystem through quality education in higher education at scale has therefore should be the top of the national agenda for most national economies.
+First, the included studies demonstrate that entrepreneurship is one of the most important functions for the growth of the national economy.
+However, as information collected from the reviewed articles suggests, there are several challenges that were not addressed to foster entrepreneurial habits.
+Therefore, building an entrepreneurship ecosystem through quality education in higher education at scale should be the top of the national agenda for most national economies.
 Second, Universities also assume the responsibility of fostering entrepreneurship and actively participating in the community economy.
 University plays a crucial role in fostering entrepreneurial intentions among students by providing high-quality entrepreneurship education, exposure to successful entrepreneurs, hands-on experiences, workshops, funding, mentorship, and a supportive environment.
-However, entrepreneurial ecosystem did not established well enough in their educational system to develop entrepreneurial intention among students.
-Therefore, universities should actively engage in creating a strong entrepreneurial ecosystem tend to see higher levels of entrepreneurial activities among students that emphasizes on creating supportive environment that includes not just formal education but also extracurricular activities, incubators, and networking opportunities.
+However, the entrepreneurial ecosystem was not established well enough in their educational system to develop entrepreneurial intention among students.
+Therefore, universities should actively engage in creating a strong entrepreneurial ecosystem to see higher levels of entrepreneurial activities among students, which emphasizes creating a supportive environment that includes not just formal education but also extracurricular activities, incubators, and networking opportunities.

-The researcher identified the following research gabs from 30 reviewed articles.
+The researcher identified the following research gaps from 23 reviewed articles.
 The majority of the studies reviewed are concentrated in Asia, with fewer studies from other continents like Africa, Europe, and North America.
 This geographical imbalance may limit the generalizability of the findings across different regions.
-There for future researcher may fill this gab by conducted research on the field in different regional coverage.
-Second, methodologically there is a dominance of certain methodologies, such as Structural Equation Modeling (SEM), which was used in 11 research articles and multiple regression and descriptive studies.
-Less frequent use of other methods like logistic regression and conceptualizing papers indicates a potential methodological bias.
-Thirdly, The reviewed articles shows a strong focus on certain variables like entrepreneurial intention and entrepreneurial education, while other aspects of the entrepreneurial ecosystem, such as government support, incubators, and industry linkages, are less frequently investigated.
+Therefore, future researchers may fill this gap by conducting research in the field in different regional coverage.
+Second, methodologically, there is a dominance of certain methodologies, such as Structural Equation Modeling (SEM), which was used in 11 research articles and multiple regression and descriptive studies.
+Less frequent use of other methods, like logistic regression and conceptualizing papers, indicates a potential methodological bias.
+Thirdly, the reviewed articles show a strong focus on certain variables like entrepreneurial intention and entrepreneurial education, while other aspects of the entrepreneurial ecosystem, such as government support, incubators, and industry linkages, are less frequently investigated.
 This might overlook some critical elements of the ecosystem.
-Finally This study limited on the studies included span from 2016 to 2023, which might not fully capture the long-term trends and developments in the entrepreneurial ecosystem and intentions.
+Finally, this study is limited to the studies included, which span from 2016 to 2023, which might not fully capture the long-term trends and developments in the entrepreneurial ecosystem and intentions.
 The systematic review is limited to 30 articles collected from specific databases, such as Google Scholar, Scopus, and Web of Science.
 Future research can address these gaps by including a broader range of databases and sources.
 Additionally, it is crucial to consider emerging fields and recent developments in building entrepreneurial intention to provide a more comprehensive understanding of the topic.

 The PRISMA checklist and flow diagram for this systematic review are available in Figshare under the project title “PRISMA Checklist and Flow Diagram for Building an Entrepreneurship Ecosystem in Higher Education” DOI: https://doi.org/10.6084/m9.figshare.28639046.v1.